paul-pias/Object-Detection-and-Distance-Measurement/README.md

 You can check the performance on different weights of YOLO, which are available in [YOLO](https://pjreddie.com/darknet/yolo/?style=centerme)

-For multiple camera support, you need to add a few codes as follows in app.py-
+For multiple camera support, you need to add a few lines of codes as follows in app.py-

 ``` python
    def simulate(camera):